Reasons to visit the Masai Mara

 Will I see all of the Big Five?

-All the Big Five can be found in the Maasai Mara.
+All the Big Five can be found in the Masai Mara.
 Elephants, lions and buffaloes are easiest to spot.

 The leopard is a solitary and elusive cat.
 The best time to spot one is in the early morning or at night.
 Spotting leopards is not guaranteed, but is certainly possible.